What is required for an aggressive driving ticket?

 In addition to the penalties that come along with a class 1 misdemeanor, the court may suspend the person’s driving privileges for up to 30 days, and the MVD will order the person to attend traffic survival school.
 If you are convicted of aggressive driving for a second time within 24 months, the MVD will suspend your license for one year.

-As a practical matter, a ticket for aggressive driving will also include charges for the necessary elements – speeding and two of the other enumerated moving violations.
+A ticket for aggressive driving may also include charges for the necessary underlying elements – speeding and two of the other enumerated moving violations.
 If you were to be found guilty/responsible for all of the charges, you are looking at 15 points on your license which will get you a three month suspension.
 If you already have some points on your license, you could be looking at a longer suspension.